EMPLOYMENT OPPORTUNITIES

 Multipurpose

-which enable them to remain in their homes and communities rather than face
+enable them to remain in their homes and communities rather than face nursing

-nursing home placement.
-While fostering independent living, the Social Work
+home placement.
+While fostering independent living, the Social Work Care

 assistance and advocacy with in home support, transportation, meals, home